Influence of fake news in Twitter during the 2016 US presidential election: Results

-Figure~\ref{fig:tweet_vol_cross_cor}a shows the Pearson correlation coefficient computed between the activity time series corresponding to each media group and to the activity of each supporters.
-The separation of the media sources in two correlated clusters is revealed when using a threshold of $r = 0.50$ on the cross-correlation coefficients.
-Figure~\ref{fig:tweet_vol_cross_cor}b shows the graph obtained when considering only correlation coefficients larger than $r = 0.50$ .
-The first activity cluster (indicated by a red square) comprises the fake, extremely and right \& right leaning news with cross-correlation coefficients $0.51 \leq r \leq 0.57$.
-The second activity cluster (indicated by a blue square) is made of the center, left and left leaning news sources ($0.57 \leq r \leq 0.63$).
-We observe the following patterns between the media groups and the supporters dynamics: the activity of Clinton supporters has a higher correlation with the second cluster ($0.66 \leq r \leq 0.71$) than with the first one ($0.33 \leq r \leq 0.39$) while the activity of Trump supporters is equally correlated with the two clusters ($0.55 \leq r \leq 0.60$).
-The total activity of supporters, computed as the sum of the activity of both supporter groups, has a larger correlation with the second cluster ($0.67 \leq r \leq 0.70$) than with the first one ($0.45 \leq r \leq 0.50$), revealing that Clinton supporters dominate Twitter activity.
+The separation of the media sources in two correlated clusters is revealed when using a threshold of $r_0 = 0.49$, corresponding to the place of the largest gap between the sorted correlation values (Fig.~\ref{fig:tweet_vol_cross_cor}). {The value of each cross-correlation coefficient is reported in \TabCorrVals{}.} The first activity cluster (indicated by a red square in Fig.~\ref{fig:tweet_vol_cross_cor}a) comprises the fake, {extreme bias (right)} and right leaning news.
+The second activity cluster (indicated by a blue square) is made of the center, left and left leaning news sources.
+The activities of right leaning and extremely biased (left) news are only poorly correlated with the other news categories or supporters (see \TabCorrVals{}).
+We observe the following patterns between the media groups and the supporters dynamics: the activity of Clinton supporters has a higher correlation with the second cluster than with the first one while the activity of Trump supporters is equally correlated with the two clusters. { This indicate that Trump supporters are likely to react to any type of news while Clinton supporters mostly react to center and news on the left and tend to ignore news coming from the right side.}